Kennaoui/COMP170_Fall2026/README.md

 ## About this repository

-This repository is the shared home for course resources in **COMP 170-002: Introduction to Programming**, taught by **Dr. Karima Ennaoui** in Fall 2026.
+This repository is the shared home for course resources in **COMP 170-002: Introduction to Object Oriented Programming**, taught by **Dr. Karima Ennaoui** in Fall 2026.
 Throughout the semester, it will collect resources meant to support you as you learn Python from first principles and build toward programming fundamentals, object-oriented thinking, and comfort working in a terminal-based development environment.

 Sakai remains the **authoritative source** for the syllabus, graded assignments, deadlines, and official announcements.
 This repository is a companion resource — a place to pull in-class notes, working code, review examples at your own pace, and see how programs evolve as we cover new topics across the semester.